+The anodizing plant shall make a written application to a general licensee.
 The general licensee is normally the appropriate national association but may be another organization with the authority to grant a licence.
 The general licensee designates the testing institute responsible for inspections or, if the general licensee is accredited to ISO/IEC 17065, it may nominate the inspector itself.